Jackbusters/Mystical-Augmeculture/README.md

-# Mystical-Agriculture-Better-Augments
+# Mystical Augmeculture
-An addon for Mystical Agirculture made to improve upon the augments of Mystical Agriculture
+An addon for Mystical Agriculture expanding upon its augmentations.

+Jar Downloads:
+- CurseForge:
+- Modrinth: